 As seen from our empirical data in the next section, typical logic circuits offer a number of opportunities for rewiring and rebuffering.
 When these optimizations are applied together, timing-critical nets can be rewired and rebuffered to optimize timing, while the remaining nets can be rewired and rebuffered to optimize wirelength and congestion.

-Rewiring and rebuffering are both effective methods to optimize timing.
-Another commonly used timing optimization technique is gate and wire sizing: The sizes of specific gates or wires are carefully chosen so that signal delay in wires can be balanced with gate delay, and the gates have enough capability to drive the wires.
-Rewiring and rebuffering may invalidate the optimality of gate and wire sizing solutions, but they can be employed before gate and wire sizing and achieve better optimization than using the sizing techniques alone.
+Another commonly used timing optimization technique is gate and wire sizing: the sizes of specific gates or wires are carefully chosen so that signal delay in wires can be balanced with gate delay, and the gates have enough capability to drive the wires.
+Rewiring and rebuffering may invalidate the optimality of gate and wire sizing solutions.
+However, they can be employed before gateand wire-sizing to achieve better optimization than using the sizing techniques alone.